joachim-gassen/botex/README.md

     )
 ```

-After that, your oTree instance should have data for you and extensive information on the bot conversation should be available in the botex sqlite3 file that you provided.
+After that, your oTree instance should have data for you and extensive information on the bot conversation will be available in the botex sqlite3 file that you provided.
 Have fun exploring.

 ## To Do